Convert Inches to Millimeters

 When do you need to convert between Inches and Millimeters?

-A metric unit of length equal to one thousandth of a meter (0.
+A metric unit of length equal to exactly 0.
 Inch and Millimeter are both length units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.